oconnellryan/oconnellryan.github.io/ufc-judging-analysis.md

 Here is an example of the target output graphs for one of the judges (Derek Cleary):
 <img src="/assets/ufc/cleary_target_graph.png" alt="Image" width="700"/> &nbsp;<br>
-Looking at the error bars, you can see that there is a statistically significant difference in how Derek Cleary values significant strikes to the head & body compared to other judges (Cleary scores them both lower).
+Looking at the error bars, you can see that there is a statistically significant difference in how Derek Cleary (red) values significant strikes to the head & body compared to other judges (Cleary scores them both lower).
 While not statistically significant, we can also see that he seems to have scored submission attempts slightly higher. &nbsp;<br>

 We can also examine the alternative graph for the position models:
 <img src="/assets/ufc/cleary_position_graph.png" alt="Image" width="700"/> &nbsp;<br>